 I love interacting with them — they’re so funny, smart, endlessly energetic, infuriating, delight-filled, magnificent, and challenging.
 They continue to be my greatest teachers, every single day.

-Many of our readers are new moms, and they often ask how long it took to feel like yourself again after having a baby because they are still in the thick of it.
+Many of our readers are new moms who often ask how long it took to feel like yourself again after having a baby because they are still in the thick of it.
 I think most of us agree you’re never the same as you were pre-children, but tell us about new motherhood for you and how navigated those changes.

 Three years?
 I think I read somewhere it takes three years for your body to truly recover from giving birth, and I think that’s true.